 Of course, that’s only an example.
 You can configure your ‘Home and Away’ modes as you like.
 There’s also a ‘Night Mode’, and additionally, SmartThings allows you to create custom modes that fit your needs.

-Besides what we’ve discussed above, SmartThings has a security mode.
+Furthermore, SmartThings has a security mode.
 In other words, there are three modes to choose from – Armed (Away), Armed (Home) and Disarmed.
 You can configure all those modes as you wish.

 Wink also has a beautiful mobile application that works flawlessly.
 It’s clean, modern, comfortable to use and intuitive.
 What I like about the app is that I’ve never had cases of it lagging, crashing or freezing.
 It is on the same level as SmartThings.

-The main issue of Wink is the inability to group devices from different categories, together.
+The main issue of Wink is the inability to group devices from different categories together.